openaps/AndroidAPSdocs/docs/EN/Getting-Started/Glossary.md

 </tr>
 <tr>
  <td><strong>Nightscout</strong></td>
  <td>open source project to access and report CGM data.
 It's the central data hub for all your diabetes data.
-It is where AndroidAPS is storing the data.
+It is where AAPS is storing the data.
 It's available e.g. for parents following their childs diabetes management or reporting of the historical data to get the actual state of the diabetes control (expected HbA1c, time in range) or search for patterns in the data via percentilr chart etc..</td>
  <td>Nightscout Reporter</td>
  <td><a href="https://nightscout.github.io/">Nightscout</a></td>
 </tr>